 - You are having to constantly (or more frequently) top up your coolant system

-- Temperature gauge is showing maximum temperature even when the engine has only been running for a few minutes
+- The temperature gauge is showing maximum temperature even when the engine has only been running for a few minutes

 - Thick white exhaust fumes are emitted from the muffler